 - Improve conditions of confinement for juveniles.

-CJDC achieves the initiatives by advocating for policy change, providing direct representation to children, and training juvenile defense attorneys to provide specialized and quality representation to youth.
+CJDC achieves the initiatives by advocating for policy change, providing resources, and training juvenile defense attorneys to provide specialized and quality representation to youth.

 - This project, funded by the DOJ’s Office of Juvenile Justice and Delinquency Prevention (OJJDP), is examining access to specialized and zealous juvenile defense in the rural and tribal areas of the Southwest region.
 The project also provides training to defenders in rural and tribal areas.